noobpk/noobpk/README.md

 ### Hi there!
 I'm LTPhuc - aka Pk <a href="https://noobpk.github.io"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="2%"></a>

-### I'm a Senior, Information Security for a company in VietNam.
-Besides that I'm a security researcher.
+### I hold the position of Senior Information Security Officer at a prominent bank in VietNam, concurrently engaged as a security researcher.

 - 🌱 I am currently studying for a master's degree at the Vietnam National University HCMC - University of Information Technology
 - 🌱 I am currently learning more security certifications to improve my level